-Coreg and Coreg CR are indicated for the treatment of congestive heart failure (CHF) as well as for the treatment of left ventricular dysfunction following myocardial infarction.
-Coreg and Coreg CR additionally are indicated for the treatment of hypertension.
-Coreg is part of the standard of care for the treatment of heart failure.
 Coreg and Coreg CR are the only beta blockers indicated for the severe form of heart failure.
 Coreg initially attained this leadership position despite the fact that it was not available in a once-daily formulation, unlike many others of the beta blocker class.
 In general, many physicians prefer once-daily formulations for their patients due to the compliance advantages that they may offer, even though the CASPER study (Compliance and Quality of Life Study Comparing Once-Daily Carvedilol CR and Twice-Daily Carvedilol IR in Patients with Heart Failure) published in 2007 failed to prove a compliance advantage in patients prescribed Coreg CR versus those prescribed immediate release Coreg, according to the pre-defined criteria.